rdpr/GhostKey/README.md

 ### File Not Updating
 1. Use "Reload files" from the menu to force a refresh
-2. Check file permissions on `codes.txt` and `index.json`
+2. Check file permissions on `codes.txt`
-3. Ensure the files are in the expected location
+3. Ensure the file is in the expected location

 ### Hotkey Not Working
 1. Check for conflicts with other apps using the same shortcut